spex-xray/spex-help/source/reference/commands/plot.rst

   #r.
 | ``plot cap #a font #i`` : Set the font type for caption #a to #i.
 | ``plot cap #a1 text #a2`` : Set the text for caption #a1 to #a2.
 Note
-  that the caption text should be put between quotion marks, like "best fit results" if you want to see the text: best fit results.
+  that the caption text should be put between quotation marks, like "best fit results" if you want to see the text: best fit results.
 | ``plot cap #a1 side #a2`` : Plot caption #a1 (which can be x, y, z,
   id, lt, ut) at the side of the frame specified by #a2, which may stand